Skip to content

 const orElseFail: <number, string, never, string>(self: Effect.Effect<number, string, never>, evaluate: LazyArg<string>) => Effect.Effect<number, string, never> (+1 overload)

-Replaces the original failure with a new failure value.
+Replaces the failure of an effect with a custom failure value.

-orElseFail allows you to replace the failure from one effect with a custom failure value.
-If the effect fails, you can provide a new failure to be returned instead of the original one.
+This function allows you to handle the failure of an effect by replacing it with a predefined failure value.
+If the effect fails, the new failure value provided by the evaluate function will be returned instead of the original failure.
+If the effect succeeds, the original success value is returned unchanged.

 @seemapError if you need to access the error to transform it.